Narew Offensive: Battle

 On the night of July 20, Alexander Litvinov, making sure that the Max von Gallwitz's army group was pursuing small forces, ordered from 10 o'clock in the morning to go on the offensive: the 1st Cavalry Corps on Dzbądz and Gnojno, going to the rear of the German group at the Różan's fortifications.
 4th Army Corps on Maków, 21st Army Corps on Khrzanowo for joint operations with cavalry.
 The Germans by this time was already 400-800 steps from the Russian trenches.
-The beginning of the Russian offensive coincided with the attacks of the 13th German Army Corps on the Różan's fortifications, where the Germans managed to capture Hill 132.
+The beginning of the Russian offensive coincided with the attacks of the German XIII Corps on the Różan's fortifications, where the Germans managed to capture Hill 132.
 In the sectors of the 1st Cavalry, 4th and 21st Army Corps, a stubborn battle went on all day.
 In the morning, the Russian troops managed to successfully cross the Narew River and push back the German's barriers and vanguards, but from the middle of the day the Germans brought the main forces into battle and threw the Russians back behind the Narew.
 The Gnojno village changed hands four times and was abandoned.
 At 21.15, on the orders chief of the staff of the North-Western Front Mikhail Alekseyev, the offensive was stopped, the Russian corps returned to their original positions, retaining vanguards and patrols in the points still held behind Mariew (by order of Litvinov).
 At night, the Germans pushed back the 2nd brigade of the 33rd infantry division to Paulina.
 With great difficulty manage to stop the breakthrough with counterattacks.
-On the basis of the false testimony of the prisoner, A. Litvinov believed that the Germans had brought the entire 25th reserve corps into battle, and was preparing for new German attempts to cross the Narew River near Pultusk.
+On the basis of the false testimony of the prisoner, Litvinov believed that the Germans had brought the entire XXV Reserve Corps into battle, and was preparing for new German attempts to cross the Narew River near Pultusk.

-During July 21, an attack group was assembled in the army group of M. von Gallwitz to attack Pultusk under the command of General of Infantry Otto von Plüskow.
-Transferring the 38th Infantry Division to the 17th Army Corps covering the operation, he received the 1st Guards and 50th Reserve and 85th Landwehr, 86th and 88th Infantry Divisions and the Pfeil brigade.
+During July 21, an attack group was assembled in the Gallwitz's army group to attack Pultusk under the command of General of Infantry Otto von Plüskow.
+Transferring the 38th Infantry Division to the XVII Corps covering the operation, he received the 1st Guards and 50th Reserve and 85th Landwehr, 86th and 88th Infantry Divisions and the Pfeil brigade.